55°F

 Five people were treated in the hospital and released, while some 20 to 30 people suffered light injuries, police said.
 At least 62 suspects were arrested, with 10 still in custody, the city’s public prosecutor, René de Beukelaer, told reporters at a news conference Friday.

-With condemnation of the violence as antisemitic pouring in from around Europe, the attacks shattered Amsterdam’s long-cherished view of itself as a beacon of tolerance and haven for persecuted religions, including Sephardic Jews from Portugal and Spain centuries ago.
+With condemnation of the violence as antisemitic pouring in from around Europe, the attacks shattered Amsterdam’s long-cherished view of itself as a beacon of tolerance and haven for persecuted religions, including Sephardic Jews from Portugal and Spain who fled to the city centuries ago.

-Halsema called the violence “an eruption of antisemitism that we had hoped never again to see in Amsterdam.”
+Halsema, Amsterdam’s mayor, described the violence as “an eruption of antisemitism that we had hoped never again to see in Amsterdam.”

-Police said security will be beefed up at Jewish institutions in the city that has a large Jewish community and was home to Jewish World War II diarist Anne Frank and her family as they hid from Nazi occupiers.
+Police said security will be beefed up at Jewish institutions in the city, which has a large Jewish community and was home to Jewish World War II diarist Anne Frank and her family as they hid from Nazi occupiers.

 The violence reverberated intensely in Israel and across Europe.
-Israel’s foreign minister left on an urgent trip to the Netherlands, and the government initially ordered two planes sent to the Dutch capital to bring fans home.
+Israel’s government initially ordered two planes sent to the Dutch capital to bring fans home.
 The prime minister’s office later said it would work to help citizens arrange commercial flights.

-A statement from Prime Minister Benjamin Netanyahu’s office said that “the harsh pictures of the assault on our citizens in Amsterdam will not be overlooked,” and that Netanyahu “views the horrifying incident with utmost gravity.”
+A statement from Prime Minister Benjamin Netanyahu’s office said he “views the horrifying incident with utmost gravity.”
 He demanded that the Dutch government take “vigorous and swift action” against those involved.

 Ahead of the game, large crowds of supporters of the Israeli team could be seen on video chanting anti-Arab slogans as they headed to the stadium, escorted by police.